Svelte OutClick

 </OutClick>

-<div class="this-is-excluded">
+<div bind:this={excludedElement}>

-this doesn't trigger outclick
+This doesn't trigger outclick

 </div>